2026 Inova Phlebotomy School schedule

 Admission requirements

-1. Submit copy of High School transcript documenting graduation from High School or a GED certificate.
+1. Submit copy of High School transcript documenting graduation from High School or a GED certificate

 2. A signed application for the Inova Phlebotomy School must be received by Facility program director approximately eight weeks prior to the start of each session.
-Dates will be posted on the website.
+Dates will be posted on the website

-3. The payment of a non-refundable $50.00 application fee and arrangements to pay tuition.
+3. The payment of a non-refundable $50.00 application fee

-4. Students must be able to speak, read, and understand English.
+4. Students must be able to speak, read, and understand English

 5. Submission of a personal statement.
 Personal statement should be a short paragraph and include information about why a prospective student would like to become a phlebotomist and what they plan to do after completion of the program.
 The prospective student could also include information about background, and school or personal history not included in the application.